dohuyminh/Past-Projects-made-during-past-semesters/README.md

-# Past-Projects-made-during-past-semesters
-This repository is just for me to post past projects during my semester.
+NOTE: This repository, containing codes for past projects, is just for reference.